Chart Color Schemes

 Educational outcomes in Para Hills fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.5%, significantly lower than Australia's average of 30.4%.
-This indicates a need for targeted educational initiatives.
 Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (3.7%) and graduate diplomas (1.7%).
-Vocational credentials are held by 37.4% of residents aged 15 and above, with advanced diplomas at 9.1% and certificates at 28.3%.
+Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (28.3%).
+Educational participation is high at 28.2%, with 10.4% in primary education, 7.1% in secondary education, and 4.7% pursuing tertiary education.

-Educational participation is high, with 28.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.2% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 7.1% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education